GenSpectrum/LAPIS/docs/source/index.html.md

 - Filter sequences by metadata or mutations
 - Aggregate data by any metadata field you like
-- Get the metadata as JSON (easily parsed to a data table, see below)
+- Get the full metadata
 - Get the sequences as FASTA (aligned or unaligned)
+- Responses can be formatted as JSON and as CSV

+An OpenAPI-specification is available [here](https://lapis.cov-spectrum.org/openapi/).

 This instance uses fully public data from [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/) pre-proceessed and hosted by [Nextstrain](https://nextstrain.org/blog/2021-07-08-ncov-open-announcement).
 We update the data every day.
 More information about the underlying software and the code can be found in our [Github repository](https://github.com/cevo-public/LAPIS).